Vicente-Robles/Vicente-Robles.github.io/_news/announcement_3.md

 related_posts: false
 ---

-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+completed the 2024 San Diego Resolution 10K with a personal best!A simple inline announcement with Markdown emoji! :sparkles: :smile: